zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 ### Image processor

-The next step in our Meme generator is to embed top and bottom text into an image.
-We will write a string into an image using well known [GD library](https://libgd.github.io/pages/about.html).
+The next step in our Meme generator is to embed top and bottom text into the image.
+We will write a string onto the image using well known [GD library](https://libgd.github.io/pages/about.html).

 1. Create *Img.hs* file with the following content: